Southern Vectis: Deregulation

+In the run-up to the deregulation of bus services on 26 October 1986 and ensuing breakup of the NBC under the provisions of the Transport Act 1985, Southern Vectis was sold to a management buyout team in October 1986, beating a rival bid from the Carlton PSV coach dealership in Rotherham, South Yorkshire; as part of the deal, Southern Vectis also acquired Newport bus station.

-As a result of deregulation in 1986, several competitors started and others increased existing services.
-These competitors included Gange's Minicoaches, Grand Hotel Tours, Island Travel (Cooke's Coaches of Porchfield), Moss Motor Tours, Seaview Services' RedLynx and Wiltax of Shanklin.
+Following deregulation, several competitors to Southern Vectis commenced operations the Isle of Wight and others increased their existing services.
+These included Gange's Minicoaches, Grand Hotel Tours, Island Travel (Cooke's Coaches of Porchfield), Moss Motor Tours, Seaview Services' RedLynx and Wiltax of Shanklin.
 Island Travel and Gange's Minicoaches established routes between Cowes and Ryde.

-The newly privatised Southern Vectis responded with new business practices.
-These raised the interest of the Office of Fair Trading which, in 1987, found the behaviour to be anti-competitive.

-Duplication

-It was alleged that Southern Vectis ran buses immediately ahead of competitors and that its drivers waited for competitors' vehicles in order to beat them to waiting passengers.
-In 1991, these duplication tactics were seen again when Southern Vectis shadowed an Isle of Wight County Council-contracted bus run by Norman Baker Taxis.